Frivolous spending, lectures can’t stop Cedi fall – Moi Thompson to government

 According to him, Ghana’s economic gains under his stewardship as Finance Minister are unmatched adding that the NDC’s successes had global recognition.

-“We made it possible and we will do it again because we know how to do it,” he disclosed during the launch of Phase One of a grassroots party empowerment and self-financing project dubbed the “Ahot)” Project for the NDC party at the Ashaiman in the Greater Accra Region.
+“We made it possible and we will do it again because we know how to do it,” he disclosed during the launch of Phase One of a grassroots party empowerment and a self-financing project dubbed the “Ahoto” Project for the NDC party at the Ashaiman in the Greater Accra Region.